CaryLandholt/AngularFun/README.md

 2. `grunt server` - will run the web server and open the app in your default browser.

 ## Making Changes
-* `grunt` and `grunt dev` will watch for any CoffeeScript (.coffee), Less (.less), or .template file changes.
+* `grunt` and `grunt dev` will watch for any .coffee, .less, .jade, or .html file changes.
 When changes are detected, the files will be linted, compiled, and ready for you to refresh the browser.

 ## Running Tests
 `grunt test` - Runs unit tests using the [Karma](http://karma-runner.github.io/) Test Runner